nrader2000/protein_scaffold_software/README.md

 # protein_scaffold_software
-This repo contains my work to combine two existing repos that have done some work with the protein scaffolding project into a piece of executable software.
+This repo contains my work to combine two existing repos developed by two other A&T graduate students that have done some work with the protein scaffolding project into a piece of executable software.
 All of this software was built on a Windows 10 Machine utilizing Python and it's essential libraries to function.

 ## Setup
 * Install miniconda from https://docs.conda.io/projects/miniconda/en/latest/index.html (version during development was 23.9.0).
 You'll run into a screen that gives you some options, check the ones that are reccomended.
 Once you get this fully setup, go into the miniconda CLI use the command ```conda --version``` to confirm you have miniconda setup.